DMODE: Differential Monocular Object Distance Estimation Module without Class Specific Information: Ablation studies

-As a baseline, the model's performance tested on the full annotation of the validation set is showed in Table \ref{tab:class}.
-To test if our method is robust in regard the dataset, our model's performance when fed different sources of detections of the validation set.
-The model was trained on the full annotations of the ground-truth training set.
-Because EagerMOT and TrackRCNN only detects ``Cars'' and ``Pedestrians'', we also include the class limited ground-truth results as a baseline ($G*$).
-In comparison, our model's performance when it was trained and tested on TrackRCNN's outputs is shown in the last row of Table \ref{tab:class}.
+Table \ref{tab:class} presents the model's performance when tested on the full annotation of the validation set.
+To evaluate our method's robustness regarding the dataset, we assessed the model's performance when fed different sources of detections of the validation set.
+The model was initially trained on the full annotations of the GT training set.
+As EMOT and TRCNN only detect ``Cars'' and ``Pedestrians'', we included the class-limited GT results as a baseline ($GT^*$).
+Furthermore, to evaluate the model's ability to transfer learning across different object detection systems, we present our model's performance when it was trained and tested on TRCNN's outputs, as shown in the last row of Table \ref{tab:class}.